robin-rpr/calos/doc/clearly-run.rst

 Examples
 ========

-Run the command :code:`echo hello` inside a Charliecloud container using the unpacked image at :code:`/data/foo`::
+Run the command :code:`echo hello` inside a Clearly container using the unpacked image at :code:`/data/foo`::

     $ clearly run /data/foo -- echo hello